yang70/portfolio/README.md

 By [Matthew Yang](http://www.matthewgyang.com).

 ## Description
-This repository is an ongoing project that was created for a couple reasons:
+This repository is an ongoing project that was created for a couple of reasons:

 1. To establish a personal website and presence on the web.
 2. As a 'playground' to test out different technologies and methods.